2308623956/MEGC2025/README.md

 ## Inference

-Run the following scripts to perform inference on the respective datasets:
+Run the following scripts to perform inference on the respective datasets（Before running, please ensure that the paths to the dataset and model checkpoint files are correctly set in the configuration.
+Incorrect paths may lead to file not found errors or failed inference.）:

 ### 1. CASME3 Test Set